THORACIC SKELETON ANATOMY

 Superior thoracic aperture showing upper opening of thoracic cavity bounded by first thoracic vertebra, manubrium, and first ribs

-• Upper opening of the thoracic cavity
+• Upper opening of your thoracic cavity

 • Slopes downward and forward